MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Mail/Microsoft.Graph.Beta.Mail.md

 ### [New-MgBetaUserMailFolderChildFolderMessageAttachment](New-MgBetaUserMailFolderChildFolderMessageAttachment.md)
 Use this API to add an attachment to a message.
-An attachment can be one of the following types: All these types of attachment resources are derived from the attachment\nresource.
+An attachment can be one of the following types: All these types of attachment resources are derived from the attachmentresource.
-You can add an attachment to an existing message by posting to its attachments collection, or to a new\nmessage that is being drafted, or created and sent on the fly.
+You can add an attachment to an existing message by posting to its attachments collection, or to a newmessage that is being drafted, or created and sent on the fly.

 ### [New-MgBetaUserMailFolderChildFolderMessageExtension](New-MgBetaUserMailFolderChildFolderMessageExtension.md)
 Create an open extension (openTypeExtension object) and add custom properties in a new or existing instance of a resource.